pycabook/pycabook/manuscript/04_Chapter_02_Components_of_a_clean_architecture.md

 For the sake of example, let's say that a use case is accessing the storage layer through an interface, but this turns out to be too slow.
 You decide then to access directly the API of the specific database you are using, but this breaks the data flow, as now an internal layer (use cases) is accessing an outer one (external interfaces).
 If someone in the future wants to replace the specific database you are using with a different one, they have to be aware of this, as the new database probably won't provide the same API entry point with the same data.

 If you end up breaking the data flow consistently maybe you should consider removing one layer of abstraction, merging the two layers that you are linking.

+[^footnote_fr-23436319_1]: Here "fixed" means "the same among every implementation".
+An API may obviously change in time.